 Lindencorso, Commercial complex at Unter den Linden, Berlin, Germany

 The site previously held Cafe Bauer, Berlin's first Viennese coffee house, which opened in 1877.
-The current building was constructed between 1994 and 1997, replacing the historic cafe that had occupied this location.
+The current building was constructed between 1994 and 1997, taking the place of that historic cafe.

 The DRIVE Volkswagen Group Forum within the building presents exhibitions about electric mobility and sustainable transport solutions to the public.